10 Things To Do in Alaska in Summer

 7. See Alaskan Summer Wildlife

-Another advantage of Alaska summer trips over winter travel is the ease of being able to see Alaska wildlife.
+Another advantage of Alaska summer trips over winter travel is the ease of viewing Alaskan wildlife.
 One of the easiest and most family-friendly ways to do this is with a bus tour along Denali Park's main road.
 You and your family can peer out at animals such as bears, moose and caribou from inside the safety and comfort of a bus.
 It travels slowly enough that you can get plenty of amazing pictures through the window.

 If you're looking for a more exhilarating wildlife experience, consider booking a guided expedition to get a more intimate look at the animals.
 You may like a "bear viewing tour" to see some of the tens of thousands of black and brown bears that call Alaska home.
 To see marine wildlife, consider taking a fjord cruise in Alaska.
-In addition to the incredible scenery, which can sometimes include sea ice, you can also see sea animals like whales, sea otters and porpoises.
+In addition to the incredible scenery, which can sometimes include sea ice, you can also see sea and land animals.

 8. Get Up Close and Personal With a Glacier